Atakamoto/LOL-Esports_WL_Classification/README.md

 ## Introducton
 ### General Introduction

-League of Legends is a 5 vs 5 multiplayer online batter area game by Riot Games.
-It one of the most popular esports in the world, with a very large esports scene and thousands of professional matches being played each year.
-In addition to the esports side, millions of people play League of Legends casually or for a rank and it is one of the biggest games in general.
+League of Legends is a 5v5 Multiplayer Online Battler Arena game by Riot Games.
+It is one of the most popular esports in the world with a very large fanbase and thousands of professional matches being played each year.
+In addition to the esports side, millions of people play League of Legends casually or for a rank and it is one of the biggest online games in general.

-One of the common areas of discussion in ranked play is the idea of forfeiting and if it is still possible to win the game at a certain point.
-The earliest possible point to forfeit the game is at 15 minutes and this leads to the term "ff15" being used.
+One of the common areas of discussion in ranked play whether forfeiting is the best option or if it's still possible to win the game at a certain point.
+The earliest possible point to forfeit the game is at 15 minutes and this leads to the term *"ff15"* being used.
 Within games it is widely debated if you should play out games even if you are losing.
 People either feel that you should forfeit to save people's time or you should play it out because you could comeback.
 This project investigates this question at the professional level.

 More clearly:

-Can you determine who will win in the first 15 minutes of a professional League of Legends game, without using any prior knowledge of team or player history?
+*Can you determine who will win in the first 15 minutes of a professional League of Legends game, without using any prior knowledge of team or player history?*

 ### Dataset Overview

 The dataset used in this analysis comes from Oracle's Elixir and contains data for all of the League of Legends professional matches played in 2022.

 The dataset contains 150588 rows, each pertaining to either a player or a team as a whole, and 161 columns.
-For each game there are 12 rows, as there are 10 for all 10 players and 2 for each of the teams involved in the game.
+Each game has 12 rows: 10 for individual players and 2 for the overall team performances.

 Of the 161 columns, some of the main columns of interest are as follows: